zzhou292/Java-JavaFx-Based-Nutrition-Statistical-Application/README.md

 1.Bugs fixed
 2.The program has been completely tested

-ATTENTION: Please click load and select "Foodlist.csv" to load food data
+ATTENTION: Please click load and select "FoodItems.csv" to load food data